-- a) critically examine the financial factors implied in varying building types, constructional systems, and specification choices, and the impact of these on architectural design; - b) understand the cost control mechanisms which operate during the development of a project; - c) prepare designs that will meet building users' requirements and comply with UK legislation, appropriate performance standards and health and safety requirements.

-The development of Practical skills is achieved mainly through the integrative environment of the design studio projects and through student reviews and presentations.
-Lectures in professional practice help students to contextualise practical skills within the context of architectural practice.
-Students are expected to augment the formal teaching sessions and readings with independent observation, analysis and reading.

-Assessment methods and their relation to learning outcomes are specified in each individual module outline.
-Practical skills are mainly assessed in an integrative way through various forms of design project work and through written essays / submissions.

-Transferable/Key Skills

-On completing the programme students should be able to:

-- D1) Communicate effectively through the use of visual, verbal and written methods and through appropriate media including sketching, modelling, digital and electronic techniques - D2) Work effectively as part of a team - D3) Identify and manage individual learning needs so as to prepare for and maintain professional standards commensurate with qualification - D4) Demonstrate self-direction, originality and creativity in tackling and solving problems - D5) Exercise initiative and personal responsibility

-For Students Undertaking an International Study Year or going on one semester long exchange:

-D6) Adapt and operate in a different cultural environment

-Verbal communication skills are developed through student participation in design reviews, student presentations and seminars.
-Graphic communication skills are developed through iterative application in design project work.
-Computer based skills including CAD modelling are developed through the project work.
-Writing skills are developed though the production of reports and essays.
-Team working skills are developed through participation in design projects and self-direction and initiative are encouraged through an emphasis on student-centred learning where appropriate.

-Key and transferable skills, particularly those requiring verbal and graphic communication, are usually assessed holistically as part of the design project work.
-Writing skills are assessed through essays, dissertations and unseen examinations.
+c o b) u d c) p w ritically examine the financial factors implied in varying building types, onstructional systems, and specification choices, and the impact of these n architectural design; nderstand the cost control mechanisms which operate during the evelopment of a project; repare designs that will meet building users' requirements and comply vith UK legislation, appropriate performance standards and health and afety requirements.
+Teaching and Le arning Methods of the design stud professional pract architectural pract of Practical skills is achieved mainly through the integrative environment lio projects and through student reviews and presentations.
+Lectures in tice help students to contextualise practical skills within the context of tice.
+Students are expected to augment the formal teaching sessions and ependent observation, analysis and reading.
+Assessment Stra ategy individual module nods and their relation to learning outcomes are specified in each outline.
+Practical skills are mainly assessed in an integrative way through lesign project work and through written essays / submissions.
+Transferable/Key Skills D1) Communicat and through app techniques e programme students should be able to: te effectively through the use of visual, verbal and written methods propriate media including sketching, modelling, digital and electronic wely as part of a team manage individual learning needs so as to prepare for and maintain ndards commensurate with qualification D4) Demonstrate problems e self-direction, originality and creativity in tackling and solving D5) Exercise init iative and personal responsibility For Students Und exchange: ertaking an International Study Year or going on one semester long D6) Adapt and o perate in a different cultural environment Teaching and Le arning Methods student presentat iterative application are developed thr of reports and ess projects and self-or ation skills are developed through student participation in design reviews, ions and seminars.
+Graphic communication skills are developed through on in design project work.
+Computer based skills including CAD modelling ough the project work.
+Writing skills are developed though the production says.
+Team working skills are developed through participation in design direction and initiative are encouraged through an emphasis on student- where appropriate.
+Assessment Stra ategy are usually asses ble skills, particularly those requiring verbal and graphic communication, sed holistically as part of the design project work.
+Writing skills are essays, dissertations and unseen examinations.
 The skills of personal time management, self-direction and independent learning are an essential component of studio design culture.

-12 Programme Curriculum, Structure and Features

-Basic structure of the programme
+12 Programme Curriculum, Structure and Features Basic structure of the programme